hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

 Registering a new BaseSignal subclass
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To register a new :py:class:`hyperspy.signal.BaseSignal` subclass you must add it to the ``hyperspy_extension.yaml`` file, as in the following example:
+To register a new :py:class:`~api.signals.BaseSignal` subclass you must add it to the ``hyperspy_extension.yaml`` file, as in the following example:

 .. code-block:: yaml